 What to Expect at the Infusion Center

-Because infusion medications vary in administration time and the Infusion and Immunotherapy Center schedules patients based on the anticipated infusion time, it is important for you to be on time for your appointment.
-Please check in at our the double doors at the Infusion and Immunotherapy Center.
+Because infusion medications vary in administration time and the Infusion and Immunotherapy Center schedule patients based on the anticipated infusion time, it is important for you to be on time for your appointment.
+Self check-in kiosks are available for your convenience.
+Once you have completed checking in, please proceed through the double doors to get your patient wristband from the front desk.

 Family Members or Friends are Welcome to Accompany You

 Yes, family and friends are welcome.
 However, it is not an appropriate setting for small children.
 For safety, children 12 and under will not be permitted in the infusion area.
 Out of respect for other patients receiving treatment, please limit the of visitors at the chair-side to one at a time.

 Your Comfort is Our Priority—Infusion and Immunotherapy Center Amenities